xapax/security/reverse-shell.md

-This is s great collection of different types of reverse shells https://highon.coffee/blog/reverse-shell-cheat-sheet/
+This is s great collection of different types of reverse shells and webshells. https://highon.coffee/blog/reverse-shell-cheat-sheet/

 http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet